 #4.
 Mobile-first strategies and app adoption accelerate

-As digital experiences continue to evolve, one of the most influential B2B eCommerce trends shaping the future is the rise of mobile-first strategies.
+As digital experiences continue to evolve, one of the most influential B2B trends shaping the future is the rise of mobile-first strategies.
 Buyers are no longer tied to desktop environments; they’re researching products, placing orders, and managing accounts directly from their smartphones and tablets.
 By 2026, B2B companies that do not prioritize mobile-first design and app development will risk falling behind.

 According to Statista, mobile commerce is projected to reach $2.5 trillion USD by 2025, accounting for a massive 68% of total retail orders.
 While this statistic reflects broader eCommerce behavior, the impact is just as strong in the B2B space.
 More procurement managers, field buyers, and distributors are relying on mobile tools for on-the-go product browsing, pricing checks, and fast reordering, especially in industries like manufacturing, construction, and wholesale.